 Life on the straight and narrow was never in the cards for Elizabeth Bigley, who went by numerous aliases while defrauding banks and deep-pocketed investors through the Northeast and Midwest for more than two decades.
-Alternately posing as an heiress and a clairvoyant, Bigley first encountered trouble in the 1890s, when she was imprisoned in Ohio for 3 1/2 years for forging checks.
+Alternately posing as an heiress and a clairvoyant, Bigley first encountered trouble in the 1890s, when she was imprisoned in Ohio for three and a half years for forging checks.

 An Italian immigrant hustling to make ends meet in Boston, Charles Ponzi founded the Securities Exchange Co. in 1919 on the premise that international reply coupons purchased overseas could be redeemed for far greater value in the United States.
 Promising returns of 50 percent in 45 days, the dapper businessman lured approximately 20,000 investors into paying $10 million, a windfall that enabled him to pay for a mansion and limousine driver.

 Of course, Ponzi was using the influx of new investors to pay promised returns to existing ones.
 His scheme came crashing down after his ostentatious displays of wealth drew closer scrutiny from journalists and federal investigators.
 Arrested in August 1920 on 86 counts of mail fraud, Ponzi spent most of the next 14 years behind bars and lived out his final days in poverty in Brazil.
-Still, he spoke of the excitement of having orchestrated such a successful scheme, an experience no doubt echoed by latter-day Ponzi scheme perpetrators like Bernie Madoff.
+Still, he spoke of the excitement of having orchestrated such a successful scheme, an experience that other Ponzi scheme perpetrators like Bernie Madoff might relate to.